 Shopify could have some problems with SEO in the same as Squarespace and BigCommerce are both plagued by SEO issues.
 They operate with a restricted platform that is hard for the average Internet user to modify.
-It is because users can’t simply access the website’s back-end and make modifications to enhance SEO.
+It is because users can’t simply access the website’s back-end and make modifications to enhance SEO value.

 First, what exactly does Shopify SEO mean?
 It’s exactly what you imagine it to be.
-Shopify SEO is nothing more than optimization for a search engine that is designed specifically for the Shopify online store.
+Shopify SEO is nothing more than optimization for a search engine that is designed specifically for the Shopify store.
 While you are able to create blogs and enhance your SEO using other integrated tools, it could also bring out a variety of Shopify SEO problems.
 What you must be aware of are:

 The technical issues in the Shopify SEO could be more important to your new venture than you realize.
 While the limitations specific to Shopify’s platform might not be obvious initially but you’ll soon notice a stagnation in your progress that could be difficult to break.

 Canonical URLs comprise the HTML component that makes up the element link.
-The canonical URL allows Google (and the other engines) to search the page and arrange it in a way that is appropriate.
+A canonical URL allows Google (and the other engines) to search the page and arrange it in a way that is appropriate.
 If there’s an issue with the canonical URL, duplicates of identical content are transmitted to Google, which may cause harm to SEO.

-Every user-friendly website must be organized in the back-end and the simplest way to do this is to use tags.
-Tags aren’t just an easy way to organize the contents of a Shopify store, but also aid users in identifying the items they’re searching for on your website.
+Every user-friendly website must be organized in the back end, and the simplest way to do this is to use tags.
+Tags aren’t just an easy way to organize the contents of a Shopify store but also aid users in identifying the items they’re searching for on your website.

 A lot of Shopify users aren’t familiar with the use of tag pages.
 This is yet another obstacle to overcome.

-However, Shopify employs character limitations to define the length of page titles and meta descriptions may be.
-This is a problem when you have the desired page title or meta description in your mind, but it ends with text that is too long.
-The process of editing the text isn’t an issue but it is a minor problem that becomes more annoying as time passes.
+The character limit is a real problem, especially when you have your desired page meta description in mind, but it ends up being too long.
+The process of editing the text isn’t an issue, but it is a minor problem that becomes more annoying as time passes.

-Content marketing is an essential element of any brand that is successful even those who are just beginning their journey with Shopify.
+Content marketing is an essential element of any brand that is successful, even those who are just beginning their journey with Shopify.
 However, Shopify comes with many restrictions that make it incapable of being a robust blog platform.

 Learn about more ways to improve WordPress SEO.

-SEO is one aspect of marketing via digital channels that could quickly become a chore and overwhelming particularly for new Shopify customers who have been trying to get their site and brand up and running, but not contemplating how to get in the first position on Google’s page of results.
+SEO services are one aspect of marketing via digital channels that could quickly become a chore and overwhelming particularly for new Shopify customers who have been trying to get their site and brand up and running, but not contemplating how to get in the first position on Google’s page of results.

 While it’s possible to work over certain SEO barriers that Shopify provides, it requires a substantial cost for Shopify sellers.

 If you’re seeking advice from experienced SEO professionals – our group of experts at Comrade can walk you through the most important features that are part of Shopify as well as SEO for e-commerce.
 These aspects will affect your business.
 We are not only experts in and are knowledgeable about SEO however, but we also have a specialization in helping brands expand their reach through Shopify modifications.
-Our team can assist you with Shopify and SEO issues so that you can concentrate on what you are best at.
+Our team can assist you with Shopify website development and SEO issues so that you can concentrate on what you are best at.
 Contact us now, and we’ll be happy to give you a complete assessment at no cost.
 It’s as easy as that.

-Learn more about how to choose an SEO agency
+Learn more about how to choose an SEO agency.